-You can be assured of good medical care when you are in Toulouse.
+You can be assured of good medical care when you are in Toulouse, but the Dickinson Program does not pay for it.
 The program staff will help you make appointments if needed.
+If you require allergy shots, you should consult with your allergist concerning your needs for allergy serum.
+You may need to take a year's supply with you, or the allergist may have other suggestions.